slowernews/wisdom-tldr/chapters/introduction.md

 HINT: How to lower your expectations?
 Be [grateful]().

 <!--
+> *'Happiness always you hold it in your hands, but let it go, and you learn at once how big and precious it is.' -- Maxim Gorky*

 > *'And all the books you've read have been read by other people.
 And all the songs you've loved have been heard by other people.
 And that girl that's pretty to you is pretty to other people. and that if you looked at these facts when you were happy, you would feel great because you are describing 'unity.' -- Stephen Chbosky*

 > *'Many people lose the small joys in the hope for the big happiness.' -- Pearl S. Buck*